 2012-13: Rust was the second-leading scorer for Notre Dame as a junior, trailing only Islanders’ prospect Anders Lee.
 Skating on the Fighting Irish’s top scoring line with Lee and junior Jeff Costello (Ottawa), he was second on the team with 15 goals and had 19 assists.
 Rust appeared in all 41 games for Notre Dame and was +25 with 4 penalty minutes.
 The Fighting Irish won the final CCHA playoff championship after finishing second to Miami in the regular season.
 Notre Dame lost to St. Cloud State in the NCAA Midwest Regional semi-finals.

 Rust plays a high motor game that allows him to be effective in many different assignments all over the ice.
-He has excellent hockey sense but is not an overly creative forward, meaning he will produce offense but it will be through hardwork, playing to his strengths, and of course having complementary linemates.
-He rarely takes a penalty or makes a mistake on the ice and consequentially is often deployed when the game is on the line.
-His bread and butter is on the penalty kill, but he looks more than comfortable on the powerplay as well.
+He has excellent hockey sense but is not an overly creative forward.
+He will produce offense but it will be through hardwork, playing to his strengths, and of course having complementary linemates.
+Rust rarely takes a penalty or makes a mistake on the ice and consequentially is often deployed when the game is on the line.
+He plays well on the penalty kill and the power play.